dullhunk/cdyf/04-writing.md

 ## Slowing down {#bff4}

 Writing can help you slow down.
 Your brain tends to work more quickly that your fingers can type (or write).
 Your brain will often work faster than you can speak as well.
 So writing forces you to slow down and focus on a given topic or problem.

+Writing forces you to say exactly what you think.
+Whereas thoughts can be vague and slippery, writing that is vague doesn't communicate well.

 ## Problem solving {#bff5}